Ps. 116:5, NIRV

 For Pope Francis, God’s desire for

-closeness to us is especially seen in
+closeness to us is especially found in

 God’s “condescension” (stooping, bending to meet us), and this is most clearly